 Facial recognition is one of the most robust biometric recognition systems.
 Human faces can be more discriminating and less intrusive and more usable than other systems as barely any active user collaboration is required.

 Facial recognition is one of the most robust biometric recognition systems.
-The human face can be more discriminating than other traits.
-In addition, the intrusive nature of this technology is very low as hardly any active collaboration from the user is required, which increases the degree of comfort.
+The human face can be more discriminating than other features.
+Furthermore, the intrusive nature of this technology is very low as hardly any active collaboration from the user is required, which increases the degree of comfort.

 Besides these differences compared to other biometric mechanisms, it also has other advantages that should be taken into account:

-• It is important to highlight the security controls that are associated with facial recognition technology.
-Live detection measures can be performed in order to prevent fraud, verifying whether or not a real person is involved.
+- It is important to highlight the security controls that are associated with facial recognition technology.
+Pasive liveness detection measures can be performed in order to prevent fraud, verifying whether or not a real person is involved.

 Biometrics and two-factor authentication

-One of the most frequent situations is the combination of both techniques (passwords + biometrics), what is known as ” two-factor authentication ” (also driven by certain regulations such as PSD2).
+One of the most frequent situations is the combination of both techniques (passwords + biometrics), what is known as ” two-factor authentication”.

 Furthermore, smartphones with biometric sensors are encouraging the use of these systems in industries such as banking, FinTech and online gaming.

-Another relevant issue to consider is that the coronavirus is promoting the implementation of contactless measures, such us in ATMs, where money can be withdrawn minimizing contact through facial recognition.
+Another relevant issue to consider is that the coronavirus promoted the implementation of contactless measures, such us in ATMs, where money can be withdrawn minimizing contact through facial recognition.

 If you are interested in our technology do not hesitate to contact us, and if you liked the article, share it and add value to your followers!